lavollmer/missingpuzzlepiece/README.md

 ### The challenge

-The application was created for a personal project.
-Many puzzle pieces are lost when finishing a puzzle and there is no good application to help support someone finding a piece.
-A puzzle piece is difficult DIY or order from a manufacturer when it is lost.
-Therefore, the only option to search for the puzzle piece.
-A puzzle's value depreciates significantly when one or many puzzle pieces are missing.
-I wanted to create a application that was designed to be responsive, providing an optimal layout for any device's screen size.
+This application was developed as a personal project to address a common issue faced by puzzle enthusiasts - the loss of puzzle pieces.
+When a piece goes missing, it's challenging to create a DIY replacement or order a new one from the manufacturer.
+As a result, the only viable option is to search for the lost piece.
+The absence of one or more pieces significantly reduces a puzzle's value.
+Therefore, I aimed to create a responsive application that offers an optimal layout across various device screen sizes, assisting users in their search for missing puzzle pieces.

 ### Screenshot